severalnines/docs/user-guide/timescaledb/overview.rst

 Add Replication Slave
 ``````````````````````

-PostgreSQL replication slave requires at least a master node.
+TimeScaleDB replication slave requires at least a master node.
 The following must be true for the master:

 * At least one master under the same cluster ID.
-* Only PostgreSQL 9.x, 10.x and 11.x is supported.
+* Only TimeScaleDB 9.x, 10.x and 11.x is supported.
-* Master's PostgreSQL port is accessible by ClusterControl and slaves.
+* Master's TimeScaleDB port is accessible by ClusterControl and slaves.

-For the slave, you would need a separate host or VM, with or without PostgreSQL installed.
-If you do not have a PostgreSQL installed, and choose ClusterControl to install the PostgreSQL on the slave, ClusterControl will perform the necessary actions to prepare the slave, for example, create a slave user, configure PostgreSQL, start the server and also start the replication.
+For the slave, you would need a separate host or VM, with or without TimeScaleDB installed.
+If you do not have a TimeScaleDB installed, and choose ClusterControl to install the TimeScaleDB on the slave, ClusterControl will perform the necessary actions to prepare the slave, for example, create a slave user, configure TimeScaleDB, start the server and also start the replication.
 Prior to the deployment, you must perform the following actions:

 * The slave node must be accessible using passwordless SSH from the ClusterControl server
-* PostgreSQL port (default 5432) on the slave is open for connections for at least ClusterControl server and the other members in the cluster.
+* TimeScaleDB port (default 5432) on the slave is open for connections for at least ClusterControl server and the other members in the cluster.

-To prepare the PostgreSQL configuration file for the slave, go to *ClusterControl > Manage > Configurations > Template Configuration files*.
+To prepare the TimeScaleDB configuration file for the slave, go to *ClusterControl > Manage > Configurations > Template Configuration files*.
 Later, specify this template file when adding a slave.

 Add New Replication Slave
 ''''''''''''''''''''''''''